 Google defines bounce rate as “the percentage of all sessions on your site in which users viewed only a single page”.
 In other words, if a user came to your site, but didn’t click on any other button or view any pages other than the one they first landed on, that is considered a bounce.
 All of those users divided by the total number of visits to your site, gives you the bounce rate.
 Thus, a high bounce rate indicates that more visitors are coming to your site and then turning away before clicking on anything, and a low bounce rate means that visitors who reach your site tend to click on something else before leaving.

 Bounce rate can also tell you a lot about your targeting and advertising.
 Visitors might leave your site quickly if they thought that you were going to provide them with something different than your site actually provides.
-This could happen if you are misrepresenting your product, targeting an inaccurate audience or optimizing your site for the wrong keywords.
+This could happen if you are misrepresenting your product, targeting an inaccurate audience or not understanding how to do keyword research.

 How to check bounce rate